tmhglnd/mercury-playground/README.md

 ### Use your own sounds

-If you like to include your own sounds you'll need to run the application locally.
-See [install](#-install) for instructions.
-You can then replace or add any sounds to the `public/assets/samples` folder and run `npm run build`, this creates a new database of soundfiles in `src/data/samples.json`.
+If you like to include your own sounds you can click `Add sounds` on the bottom right of the editor.
+Or when you run the application locally you can also replace or add any sounds to the `public/assets/samples` folder and run `npm run build`, this creates a new database of soundfiles in `src/data/samples.json`.

 ## ⚡️ Visuals